 A great irony about Brexit and the British Left is that Brexit has caused a split in the Left in the first place.
 In the past, especially in the 1950s and 1970s, the British Left tended to oppose Britain being part of the EU, the EEC, or the integration of Europe.
 This changed in the 1990s, under the Blair Labour government, but the British Left has usually opposed the EU — because of the reality of the EU as a Capitalist project and as a Capitalist organisation.2

 Brexit is dividing the British Left — when at any other time Brexit should have united the British Left.
 The split over Brexit in the British Left is understandable — given the uncertainties of Brexit itself and the fact that Brexit became a key part of the politics of the British Right.
 Today, however, the British Left needs to be united in the type of politics it presents over Brexit and over Britain in the EU.

 The answer to the split of Brexit in British society is to find a common policy on Brexit.
-The reality of the British Right, today, especially the Tory Government, shows that only the British Left can lead the way forwards over Brexit – and for British society and British politics. [iii]
+The reality of the British Right, today, especially the Tory government, shows that only the British Left can lead the way forward over Brexit — and for British society and British politics.

 Categorised in: Article